aniketgonjare/.Net/README.md

-## This Repositiry Contains all the programs of c#
+## This Repository Contains all the programs of c#